 While connected to the server no logs are kept by Hotspot Shield, but Bitdefender does keep some user logs.
 Keeping some logs isn’t unusual, most VPNs keep non-personally identifiable data to fix glitches in the system or develop upgrades that benefit users.

 Apps can use this permission to get your IMEI and a ton of personally identifiable information along with it, including but not limited to: name, phone number, and address.
-Please note obtaining this information isn’t easy and I don’t want to make it seem easy in any way, but it can be done and we want our readers to be informed of any unusual practices VPNs could be using that put your data at risk.
+Please note obtaining this information isn’t easy and I don’t want to make it seem easy in any way, but it can be done and we you to be informed of any unusual practices VPNs could be using that put your data at risk.

 Torrenting – Allowed On All Servers